Blendify/blender-manual/trunk/blender_docs/manual/game_engine/performance.rst

 **************************

-When developing games, game engineers, software and hardware developers uses some tools to fine tune their games to specific platforms and operating systems, defining a basic usage scenario whereas the users would have the best possible experience with the game.
+When developing games, game engineers, software and hardware developers uses some tools to fine-tune their games to specific platforms and operating systems, defining a basic usage scenario whereas the users would have the best possible experience with the game.

 Most of these tools, are software tools available for the specific Game Engines whereas the games were being developed and will run.

-Blender Game Engine also comes with some visual tools to fine tune the games being developed, so the game developers could test the best usage scenario and minimum software and hardware requirements to run the game.
+Blender Game Engine also comes with some visual tools to fine-tune the games being developed, so the game developers could test the best usage scenario and minimum software and hardware requirements to run the game.